CoST International Secretariat

 Programme Manager: John Hawkins is a specialist in UK and international procurement policy and governance in the construction sector.
 He has extensive experience in researching the interaction between infrastructure procurement and social development, and in developing transparent procurement and contract policy for construction.
 Since 2008, John has played a central role in the Construction Sector Transparency Initiative (CoST), as Policy Advisor to the International Secretariat for the pilot phase and now as Programme Manager where he is responsible for developing country programmes in partnership with the MSGs and engaging with countries who are interested in joining CoST.
 He has recently drafted the Guidance Note series on establishing and implementing a national programme.
 John joined the Engineers Against Poverty team in November 2011 to take on the role of Programme Manager.
 Before this he was responsible for knowledge creation and transfer in civil engineering best practice at the Institution of Civil Engineers.

-Policy and Research Advisor: Bernadine Fernz is a qualified barrister and well versed in the issues of good governance, transparency and accountability.
+Associate Director: Bernadine Fernz is a qualified barrister and well versed in the issues of good governance, transparency and accountability.
 Before joining EAP, Bernadine worked with the Overseas Development Institute, where she was responsible for the Climate Funds Update, an innovative initiative designed to increase the transparency and accountability of public climate finance flows and provide insights and analysis on global climate finance architecture and instruments.
 She has worked extensively in the private sector, focussing on both renewable and conventional energy technologies and infrastructure.
 Bernadine also has experience with mega-infrastructure projects; as a consultant with Deloitte & Touché, she worked on Iskandar Malaysia, a regional mega-infrastructure and economic development initiative within Southern Johor.
 Her experience includes extensive research on Masdar City in Abu Dhabi and she has a keen interest in sustainable cities.
-Since 2012, Bernadine has played a key role as Policy Advisor to the International Secretariat on the Construction Sector Transparency Initiative (CoST).
+Since 2012, Bernadine has played a key role as initially Policy Advisor and now Associate Director to the International Secretariat on the Construction Sector Transparency Initiative (CoST).
 Her remit includes supporting the development of country programmes in partnership with the MSGs and engaging with countries who are interested in joining CoST.

 Communications Manager: Eleanor Morgan joined CoST in October 2015 as the Communications Manager.
 With five years’ experience in international development programmes, her primary role is to develop the organisation’s communication strategy and engage stakeholder in its activities.
 She also supports CoST country programmes to develop their own communications platforms.
 Eleanor is an experienced bilingual communications professional, with a diverse background in international development covering infrastructure, enterprise, legal aid and healthcare.
 Her previous role involved leading multi-stakeholder communications for Euclid Network, the European community of civil society leaders and social entrepreneurs.
 Eleanor has also worked in France and holds a BA in French Studies from the University of Sheffield.